RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 Yes, this approach involves writing .NET code - C# most likely - and creating a small project, adding .NET classes, building and compiling into a .NET assembly (a DLL) which you can then call from FoxPro.
 If you've never used .NET before this can be intimidating, but the reality is that this component integration approach is actually one of the easiest ways to ease into getting started with .NET, as you deal with a small very business specific piece of code.
 It's a great way to get started with .NET without getting overwhelmed by the huge framework as you are effectively dealing with a very small slice of functionality.
 Building library level code lets you skip over some of the high level decisions like what UI framework to use and how to build your UI, but instead focus on pure business logic which can be as simple or complex as you choose..

-> In short, building integration compponents us a great way to get your feet wet with .NET and think about how you can use it to extend your applications beyond just FoxPro code.
+> In short, building integration compponents is a great way to get your feet wet with .NET and think about how you can use it to extend your applications beyond just FoxPro code.

-The timing of this session is also well timed IMHO: These days it's a **lot easier to create a .NET project** without having to install the still massive Visual Studio and other support tools.
-These days you can install a single .NET SDK and use the Command Line or generic editor tools to create a .NET project, build and compile it.
-The process and resources involved are a lot simpler than it used to be in the past.
-Visual Studio still is easier, but it's no longer a requirement - in fact you can everything you need to build from the command line these days.
+The timing of this session is also well timed: These days it's a **lot easier to create a .NET project** without requiring to install Visual Studio and other support tools.
+Today you can install a single .NET SDK and use the **Command Line Tools** and **any editor** to create a .NET project, build and compile it.

+While a full IDE like Visual Studio or Rider is more user friendly, it's no longer a requirement for .NET development, and for small components in particular using the command line tools with a small editor like VS Code is a perfectly practical way to build .NET components.

 In this session I want to show you get started with using .NET via wwDotnetBridge, initially to call some .NET components, and then show how you can create your own .NET components with minimal effort and use them from FoxPro.
 In the process I'll explain the key concepts on how this process works and for things that you need to watch out for in the Interop process.

-The goal of this session is not to give you deep insight into the nuances of calling .NET code or .NET code structures - I have previous sessions and articles (linked at the end) as well as the wwDotnetBridge documentation that go into detail with that.
-The focus of this session is on showing you the basics of how you can get started with creating .NET components that can be called from FoxPro and demonstrate why this is a good way to go for many .NET Interop scenarios that are even mildly complex.
+The goal of this session is not get deep into the weeds with the nuances of calling .NET code from FoxPro - there's not enough time to cover all that in a 1 hour session.
+I have previous sessions and articles (linked at the end) as well as the wwDotnetBridge documentation that go into a bit of detail for that.

+Instead, the focus of this session is on showing you the basic concepts required to create .NET components and call them from FoxPro and why this often is a better alternative than explicitly trying to access even mildly complex .NET directly from FoxPro via wwDotnetBridge or COM Interop.

 ## Why use .NET with FoxPro
 FoxPro is a very old tool and while capable, let's face it there are many new technologies out there that provide rich access to features that FoxPro  can't natively access.
-In fact these days there are many things that aren't even exposed to regular Win32 APIs any more.
+FoxPro's traditional extension points are:

+* COM (IDispatch specifically)
+* Windows 32 API
+* FoxPro FLLs

+But even these interfaces often aren't supported with modern APIs and libraries.

 ### Extend FoxPro's Reach
-Increasingly new operating system features, and certainly many third party and API integrations are provided for Windows developers in the way of .NET libraries. .NET is not the only way that you can extend FoxPro but it's certainly one of the most common ones as it provides deep integrations with many different technologies.
+Increasingly new operating system features, and certainly many third party and API integrations are provided for Windows developers in the way of .NET libraries. .NET is not the only way that you can extend FoxPro but it's certainly one of the most common, as it provides deep integrations with many different technologies.

-The reason for this is simple: .NET code is relatively simple to create and there's lots of tooling available today to do it.
-Certainly compared to creating C++ Win32 libraries, .NET code is a walk in the park.
+The reason for this is simple: **.NET compontents are relatively simple to create and consume** compared to C++ or COM, and there's lots of tooling available today to do it.

-It also helps (or hurts :smile:) that .NET, while completely Open Source, is essentially a Microsoft supported product.
-For Windows it's easily the most popular platform used for integrations of all kinds  Windows OS features themselves as well as for third parties that provide service or feature APIs to integrate with.
+For Windows it's easily the most popular platform used for integrations of all kinds.

-There are 1000's of libraries available and .NET includes a prolific package manager repository called [NuGet](https://www.nuget.org/) that makes it easy to integrate libraries downloaded from the Web into your .NET projects.
+There are **thousands of libraries available** and .NET includes a prolific package manager repository called [NuGet](https://www.nuget.org/) that makes it easy to integrate libraries downloaded from the Web into your .NET projects.

 Sounds good, but what does that have to do with FoxPro?

-A lot it turns out, because you as a FoxPro developer can relatively easily integrate with .NET either using direct Interop with .NET features via native COM Interop built right into .NET, or via the Open Source [wwDotnet Bridge Library](https://github.com/RickStrahl/wwDotnetBridge) library which provides much enhanced functionality to access .NET code from FoxPro.
-But even beyond that, .NET is easy enough to pick up to create components that can provide elaborate functionality that would be very tedious to build via the Interop mechanisms available.
-While possible, it's often easier to build a small custom *wrapper component* in .NET and instead call it from FoxPro, rather than writing the verbose code with FoxPro and Interop functionality.
+A lot it turns out, because you as a FoxPro developer can relatively easily integrate with .NET. .NET includes native COM Interop support which is fairly limited, but there's also an open source [wwDotnet Bridge Library](https://github.com/RickStrahl/wwDotnetBridge) that provides much broader access to .NET features.
+These technologies let you call .NET from FoxPro relatively easily albeit with a few limitations due to the language feature differences between .NET and COM.

+But even beyond that, .NET is **easy enough to pick up to create your own .NET components**, that can provide elaborate functionality that would be very tedious to build via the Interop mechanisms available.
+It's often easier to build a small custom *wrapper component* in .NET and instead call it from FoxPro, rather than writing the verbose code with FoxPro and Interop functionality.

+It's also a great way to get your feet wet with .NET.
+Building small components is one of the easiest ways to get started as you are working with non-visual code typically, and code that generally is very focused and self-contained, which makes for one of the simplest learning environments.

 ### Modern .NET is easier than old .NET
 For many, .NET has a stodgy image of a big and unwieldy Microsoft product of the past.
-But **a lot has changed** in recent years (since about 2015) when Microsoft worked through a major update of the .NET platform.
+But **a lot has changed** in recent years (since about 2015) when Microsoft worked through a major reset of the .NET platform.

-In that update the core .NET runtime was completely overhauled and largely rewritten using many improved and more efficient data constructs all the while largely preserving backwards compatibilityty.
+In that update the core .NET runtime was completely overhauled and largely rewritten using many improved and more efficient data constructs all the while largely preserving backwards compatibility.
 The entire .NET eco-system was reviewed and revamped to support among other things:

 * cross-platform support on Windows, Mac and Linux for runtime and all tooling
 * focus on high performance runtime improvements